Timothysit/delab-retreat-2025-presentation/slides.md

   const questionsToPlot = {
     comments: 'How frequently do you <br> comment your code?',
     ai: 'How frequently do you use AI?',
-    hpc: 'How frequently do you use the HPC?',
+    hpc: 'How frequently do you <br> use the HPC?',
     git: 'How frequently do you use Git?'
   }